 The Urban Semester Program is a collaboration between Academic Affairs and Student Affairs.
-Students will live together at the Archwood House, a BW owned facility in Cleveland's Brooklyn Centre neighborhood.
-Urban studies and related courses will be taught onsite.
-Students will gain practical experience in an internship dealing with urban and community issues.
-Students will also have numerous opportunities to participate in community and cultural activities throughout Greater Cleveland.
+Students live together at the Archwood House, a BW-owned facility in Cleveland's Brooklyn Centre neighborhood.
+Urban studies and related courses are taught on site.
+Students gain practical experience in an internship dealing with urban and community issues.
+Students also have numerous opportunities to participate in community and cultural activities throughout Greater Cleveland.

-- CONNECT with other BW students, professionals and community members.
+- CONNECT with other BW students, professionals and community leaders.

 - LIVE in community at BW's Archwood House.

 - COMPLETE the Urban Studies Minor and EXP graduation requirement.